aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-data/preserve-single-quote-prefix-of-cell-value-or-range/_index.md

             st = cell.style;

             // Print the value of Style.QuotePrefix of cell A1
-            // It will print False, because we have updated the Style.QuotePrefix property of cell A1's style. outputLines.push("Quote Prefix of Cell A1: " + st.quotePrefix);
+            // It will print False because we have updated the Style.QuotePrefix property of cell A1's style. outputLines.push("Quote Prefix of Cell A1: " + st.quotePrefix);

             // Update result div